European and Chinese Development

 practical matters please contact SDC at:

-For first-hand questions regarding living and studying in China, you may contact recent Public Management and Social Development graduate Christine Berntsen at berntsen.christine@gmail.com.
+For first-hand questions regarding living and studying in China, you may contact current Public Management and Social Development student Trine Bruun Jørgensen at trine@bruunjorgensen.dk.

-Our alumni do not represent SDC, but will answer your questions on the basis of their own personal experiences.
+She does not represent SDC, but will answer your questions on the basis of her own personal experiences.

 Heads of the Programme